produce101levi/TC2037/README.md

 From ga, the words that can be formed are galbana or garrufo.

+Since there are no symbols such as * or +, there's no risk of repeated letters being accepted by the regular expression, or of unnecessary letters being registered as mandatory for the words.
+All the words start with g, there's 2 words that start with "gha" and 2 that start with "ga".

 # Other Solutions and why this one is best

 Initially I had wanted to implement a solution that looked like this.